How to Play Tennis at Home: Creative Ways to Practice and Improve Your Game

 This drill focuses on your accuracy and precision which will translate to better strategies when you play.

-1. Set up some targets to aim at (Old hats, shoes, and buckets are easy to find garage items that make effective targets).
+1. Set up some targets to aim at (Old hats, shoes, and buckets are easy-to-find garage items that make effective targets).

 2. Then try to hit different strokes aiming for the targets (Forehands, Backhands, Serves, Volleys, Tweeners, etc.)